 - Approaches to extracting data

 - Kind of transformations applied and the simplicity to do so

 - Business rule definition for data validation and cleansing to improve end-product analytics

 - Outlining information distribution from the fundamental depository to your BI applications

-Before we delve into the different types of metadata in data mining, we first need to understand what is metadata.
-In the data warehouse architecture, metadata describes the data warehouse and offers a framework for data.
+In a DW architecture, metadata describes the data warehouse database and offers a framework for data.
 It helps in constructing, preserving, handling, and making use of the data warehouse.

-There are two types of metadata in data mining:
+There are two types of metadata in data warehousing:

-- Technical Metadata, which comprises information that can be used by developers and managers when executing warehouse development and administration tasks.
+- Technical Metadata comprises of information that can be used by developers and managers when executing warehouse development and administration tasks.

-- Business Metadata comprises information that offers an easily understandable standpoint of the data stored in the warehouse.
+- Business Metadata includes information that offers an easily understandable standpoint of the data stored in the warehouse.